-Each one of us has gone to bed and woken up in the morning every day for decades.
-We have histories, families, internal battles, hopes for the future.
+Each one of us has lived a life.
+We have complex histories, families, internal battles, hopes for the future.
 But profiles — as we know them — force us to productize ourselves.

 A Tinder profile isn’t all that different from, say, a product page on JCrew .com.

 Pictures all-too-easily fail to capture the depth of our humanity.

 And bios — which are becoming increasingly hidden in dating app interfaces — can only go so far in making us seem like less of a commodity.

 But let’s face it: while dating apps are de-humanizing, the benefits still make them worthwhile for most people, and they’re not going anywhere anytime soon.

 Here’s how you can date online without hurting yourself in the process.